 As a surgical procedure, patients are administered a general anaesthetic beforehand to maximise patient comfort and ensure ear surgery is pain-free.

-The supporting tissue of the ears, called cartilage, is reshaped in order to position your ears closer to your head.
-This usually is accomplished through incisions placed behind your ears.
+The supporting tissue of the ears, which is called cartilage, will be reshaped in order to position your ears closer to your head.
+This is usually accomplished through making small incisions placed behind your ears.

 Dr Scamp will explain the surgical procedure, risks, recovery time and answer all of your questions at your initial consultation at his Gold Coast clinic.